kushpatel10/Myuu-Companion/README.md

 Exciting updates are in the works!
 Here's what you can expect in the next version of this bot:

 - **User-Friendly Updates**
-  Streamlined interfaces and better command handling for seamless usability.
+  Streamlined interfaces and improved command handling for seamless usability (probably including a help command).

 - **And Much More!**
   Im continuously brainstorming and iterating to bring more exciting features.
 Stay tuned!